autonomio/talos/README.md

 ## Benefits

-Based on a review of more than 30 hyperparameter optimization and scanning solutions, Hyperio offers the most intuitive, easy-to-learn, and permissive access to important hyperparameter optimization capabilities.
+Based on a review of more than 30 hyperparameter optimization and scanning solutions, Talos offers the most intuitive, easy-to-learn, and permissive access to important hyperparameter optimization capabilities.

-- works with ANY keras model
+- works with ANY Keras model
 - very easy to implement
 - adds zero new overhead
 - provides several ways to reduce random-search complexity
 - no need to learn any new syntax
 - no blackbox / other statistical complexity
+- improved f1 performance metric for binary, multi-label, multi-class and continuous predictions

 ## Install